Perverse schobers, stability conditions and quadratic differentials I: Introduction

 \subsection{Examples}

-We consider three classes of examples of stable $\infty$-categories which arise from perverse schobers equipped with arc system kits. \Cref{introthm:stab} thus applies to each of these examples.
-We consider \begin{enumerate} \item the derived categories of graded Brauer graph algebras, and `relative' versions thereof in \Cref{subsec:BGAschober}, \item perverse schobers arising from $\infty$-categories of $\mathcal{D}(k)$-valued local systems on spherical fibrations between products of spheres in \Cref{subsec:sphericalfibrationstori}, \item topological Fukaya categories of flat surfaces with infinite area in \Cref{subsec:topFukviaschobers}. \end{enumerate}
+In this paper, we consider two classes of examples of stable $\infty$-categories which arise from perverse schobers equipped with arc system kits: \begin{enumerate} \item perverse schobers arising from $\infty$-categories of $\mathcal{D}(k)$-valued local systems on spherical fibrations between products of spheres, where $\mathcal{D}(k)$ is the derived category of chain complexes over the field $k$, in \Cref{subsec:sphericalfibrationstori}, \item topological Fukaya categories of flat surfaces with infinite area in \Cref{subsec:topFukviaschobers}. \end{enumerate} \Cref{introthm:stab} applies to both of these examples.
+A class of more elaborate examples of perverse schobers with arc system kits, whose global sections describe the derived categories of relative graded Brauer graph algebras, is explored in the sequel paper \cite{CHQ24}.

-The stable $\infty$-categories of global sections of the first two classes of perverse schobers generalize the derived categories of Ginzburg algebras associated with triangulated marked surfaces and more generally derived categories of relative Ginzburg algebras associated with $n$-angulated surfaces, see \cite{Chr21b}.
-The stability conditions of the third class of examples were already identified in \cite{HKK17}, but we give a proof based on very different methods.
-We proceed with describing the details of these classes of examples.
+The stable $\infty$-categories of global sections of the first of the two classes of perverse schobers generalize the derived categories of Ginzburg algebras associated with triangulated marked surfaces and more generally derived categories of relative Ginzburg algebras associated with $n$-angulated surfaces, see \cite{Chr22,Chr21b}, whose spaces of stability conditions have not previously been described.
+The stability conditions of the second class of examples were already identified in \cite{HKK17}, but we give a proof based on very different methods.